 Stuck at home with small children during this global crisis might not be utterly different from your everyday life.
-But when there are no daily outings to the park, playdates, or even visits to the shops to break up a long day, the walls can seem closer every time you look.
-You also survived this time without your babies seeing their grandparents.
-Well done, you!
+But when activities are only tentatively open and, family visits are out of bounds- until the jab works its magic- the walls can seem closer every time you look.

 Luckily help is at hand.
 I have compiled a list of indoor and outdoor screen-free activities and play ideas that will delight your kiddos this summer.
 While you can go to the toilet, or even read a book.
 Alone.